-The purpose of this particular section is to provide you with information about the range of cruising options possible using Canaltime at Anderton as your base.
+The purpose of this particular section is to provide you with information about the range of cruising options possible using Canaltime at Worcester as your base.

 THE CHESHIRE RING